I'm working in the Carmay Lim

 A brief CV is online here

-At the moment my research is mainly in the area of protein-protein and protein-DNA insteractions.
+At the moment my research is mainly in the area of protein-protein and protein-DNA insteractions, in particular between Fabs and other protein or peptides.
 Recent papers have looked at engineered modifications of ColE7 to enable it to bind to different DNA sequences and also papers on why two relativly minor mutations from Ile/Leu to Gly distant from the major binding interface prevented GGPPS from forming dimers.
-Extensions of this work have lead to the DR_Bind DNA binding residue prediction server released in 2012.
+Extensions of this work have led to the DR_Bind DNA binding residue prediction server released in 2012.

-Applications of this have been used to probe protein-protein Docking via the EMAP modules in CHARMM.
+Applications of this have been used to probe protein-protein docking via the EMAP module in CHARMM publised in 2013.

 For a while I was looking at protein-DNA interactions and in particular mutations of the p53 protein and how they prevent p53 from binding to DNA.
 It is believed that over 50% of cancers occur because of these mutations.
 We hope in the long term to design a drug to allow the mutated p53 to bind to DNA and restore its activity.
 A picture of the wildtype p53 bound to DNA is to the side with the two most frequenty mutated residues in green.
 Another picture of this solvated and with the counter ions can be found here.
 The first and second parts of this work has been published in Nucleic Acids Research and The Journal of Physical Chemistry B in 2002.